Love Is Blind creator defends vetting process amid revelations about contestants

-Love Is Blind creator defends show’s vetting process amid bombshell revelations about season seven contestants
+Love Is Blind creator defends show’s vetting process amid bombshell revelations about season 7 contestants

 ‘Love Is Blind’ producer Chris Coelen says show has a ‘very rigid vetting process’ following criticism of season seven’s cast